PacktPublishing/Hands-on-Functional-C-sharp/README.md

-# FunctionalCSharp-Books
+# Hands-on-Functional-C-sharp

-The source code for my Functional C# course
+Hands on Functional C sharp, published by Packt